Kosaaaaa/cryptoApi/README.md

 ## Usage

 ```
-run Main.main() and selct option from menu
+run Main.main() and select option from menu
 ```